Welcome to San Francisco, The City that Never Squeaks

 Below: The internals of the Pong machine's coin slot.

-• Took in the view!
+Took in the view!
 You can see the whole city from up here.
+I put a bunch of pictures in the gallery that you should go check out.